-Holding the pencil a few inches away from the point creates a lighter, softer stroke—good for the first layer.
-Holding it closer to the point allows for increased pressure to apply more pigment—good for later layers.
+Additionally, when you hold the pencil a few inches away from the point, you will create a lighter, softer stroke—good for the first layer.
+If you hold it closer to the point, you can increase pressure more easily to apply more pigment—good for later layers.

 TIP: I don’t recommend skipping layers and just going heavy at the start.
-This will flatten the tooth of the paper making it more difficult to apply other colors, thereby affecting your color mixes and can make your application look streaky.
+If you apply heavy layers right off the bat, you will flatten the tooth of the paper making it more difficult to apply other colors.
+This results in unsatisfactory color mixes, and your application will look streaky.

-Sometimes pressure can and should be varied while you’re applying the color in order to create soft color transitions and blending.
+Sometimes you will want to vary your pressure while you’re applying the color in order to create soft color transitions and blending.
 (More on that later).

 Basic Stroke Techniques

-Stroking the pencil on your paper in one direction (not back and forth) is what is called the taper stroke.
-Stroke it on in one direction and lift the point off the paper at the end of the stroke, creating a point on the end.
-This is good for anything needing a taper at the end—grass blades, pine needles, fur, etc. (it’s really awesome – try it just for fun!)
+Stroke it on in one direction and lift the point off the paper at the end of the stroke, creating a point on the end (or taper).
+You will want to use this for anything needing a taper at the end—grass blades, pine needles, fur, etc. (it’s really awesome; try it just for fun!)

 TIP: Even though the first layers will feel like coloring, be sure to pay close attention to how you are applying it.
 The first layers do affect how subsequent layers will look.
 For example: if you are going for a smooth, even look, don’t use the flat stroke.

 Blending is a very important technique to learn to take your art from “oh that’s nice” to “WOW, that’s amazing!”
 (And who wouldn’t want to hear that about their art, right??)